zhouyl/flowblade/docs/components/feedback/progress-circle.md

 | `showValue` | `bool` | `false` | Whether to show the percentage value |
 | `label` | `string` | `null` | Custom label text |
 | `indeterminate` | `bool` | `false` | Whether the progress is indeterminate |

+### Style Props

+ProgressCircle supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Sizes